Alliance of European National Movements: History

 In 2014, there were accusations against Chairman Kovács that he or his wife were working for the Russian intelligence service.
 In 2015 the European Parliament lifted Kovács immunity.
 In September 2020, he was cleared of the charge of espionage.
 However, he had worked with the Russian secret service SVR RF, but mostly in the form of influencing, with the aim to promote Russian interests through the AEMN.
 Kovács was sentenced to one and a half years imprisonment for fraud and falsification of documents to the detriment of the European Parliament.

 The party did not apply for registration with the newly established Authority for European Political Parties and European Political Foundations (APPF), which was required from 2017, in good time.
 An application by the party foundation ITE was rejected by the APPF, as the AEMN was not registered itself at that time.
 Subsequently, the AEMN's application for funding for 2018 was rejected accordingly.
 Finally, the AEMN was registered as a European political party on 12 January 2018.
 At the end of 2018, the AENM was removed from the register again.
 The background was a change in the registration rules, according to which European parties had to submit member parties (with parliamentarians) from seven EU member states in the register.
 This put an end to the previous practice of AENM registering individual parliamentarians from national parties who did not belong to AENM but to other European parties.
-For example, parliamentarians from the Front National had regularly provided signatures for the AENM, the APF and the MENL - to which the FN belongs.
+For example, parliamentarians from the Front National had regularly provided signatures for the AENM, the APF and the MENL – to which the FN belongs.

 For the 2019 European Parliament election, AEMN chairman Kovacs provided the necessary signature of support for the candidacy of the Italian party CasaPound Italia.
 None of the parties in the AEMN's environment was able to win mandates in the election.
 After the election, the party was no longer active.
+For the 2024 European Parliament election in Italy, Royal Italy submitted a symbol with the text "Alleanza europea dei movimenti nazionali" at the top.
+In 2022, Royal Italy ran with United Right who made a deal with CasaPound in 2019.